geodynamics/Rayleigh/doc/source/User_Guide/getting_started.rst

    1) comp-intel/2020.4.304   2) mpi-hpe/mpt.2.25

-Note that Pleiades is a hetergenous cluster, composed of many (primarily Intel) processor types.
+Note that Pleiades is a heterogeneous cluster, composed of many (primarily Intel) processor types.
 We suggest selecting the 'ALL' option when configuring Rayleigh to ensure that a unique executable is created for each of the possible vectorization options.
 An example jobscript for Pleiades may be found in *Rayleigh/job_scripts/NASA_Pleiades*.